jameshounshell/github-actions-demo/README.md

 ----
 - Extend this example using an AWS workflow that pushes to AWS ECR and updates an AWS Task Definition
     - for example: https://github.com/actions/starter-workflows/blob/master/ci/aws.yml
+- Semantically Version the application, create release branches, publish the docker image tagged with the semver

 Credits
 -------